History of the United States: War of 1812

-Americans were increasingly angered by the British violation of American ships' neutral rights to harm France, the coercion of 10,000 American sailors needed by the Royal Navy to fight Napoleon, and British support for hostile Indians attacking American settlers in the American Midwest – with the goal of creating a pro-British Indian barrier state to block American expansion westward.
-Britain may also have wished to annex all or part of British North America, although this is still heavily debated.
+During the early 19th century, Anglo-American relations deteriorated over a variety of reasons.
+British authorities began seizing American merchant ships trading with France and its allies, which intensified with the 1807 Orders in Council.
+Congress had passed the Embargo Act of 1807 in an unsuccessful attempt to coerce Britain to rescind the Orders in Council, which ultimately hurt the American economy more than the British.
+The Royal Navy, angered by thousands of its sailors deserting and finding work on American merchantmen, began stopping U.S. ships and reclaiming alleged deserters.
+Britain also provided support to Native Americans resisting expansion by U.S. colonizers, with the aim of forming an Indian barrier state which would halt American expansionism.
+Many American politicians also wished to occupy Canada, either as a bargaining chip for Anglo-American negotiations or to retain it as part of the US.
 Despite strong opposition from the Northeast, especially from Federalists who did not want to disrupt trade with Britain, Congress declared war on the United Kingdom on June 18, 1812.

 After the Battle of Lake Erie, Oliver Hazard Perry's message to William Henry Harrison began with: "We have met the enemy and they are ours", depicted in a 1865 painting by William H. Powell.

 Both sides tried to invade the other and were repelled.
-The American militia proved ineffective because the soldiers were reluctant to leave home, and efforts to invade Canada failed repeatedly.
-The British blockade ruined American commerce, bankrupted the Treasury, and further angered New Englanders who began smuggling supplies to Britain.
+The American militia proved ineffective because the soldiers were reluctant to leave home, and multiple American invasions of Canada were repulsed.
+British blockades ruined American commerce, bankrupted the Treasury, and further angered New Englanders who began smuggling supplies to Britain.
 Under General William Henry Harrison, the Americans eventually gained naval control of Lake Erie and defeated the Indians under Tecumseh in Canada, while Andrew Jackson ended the Indian threat in the Southeast.
 The Indian threat to expansion into the Midwest was permanently ended.
 The British invaded and occupied much of Maine.

 In 1814, the British raided and burned Washington but were pushed back at Baltimore, where "The Star-Spangled Banner" was written to celebrate the American success.
-In upstate New York, a major British invasion of New York State was repelled at the Battle of Plattsburgh, and Andrew Jackson decisively defeated a major British invasion at the Battle of New Orleans in early 1815.
-The Americans claimed victory on February 18, as the news broke of Jackson's victory of New Orleans and the peace treaty that left the pre-war boundaries in place.
-This "second war of independence" contributed to an emerging American identity that cemented national pride over state pride.
-The War of 1812 also dispelled America's negative perception of a standing army as opposed to ill-equipped and poorly trained militias.
+In upstate New York, a major British invasion of New York State was repelled at the Battle of Plattsburgh, and Jackson decisively defeated another invasion at the Battle of New Orleans in early 1815.
+The battle at New Orleans had occurred after peace had been signed between American and Britain in the Treaty of Ghent, but news of the treaty had not reached Louisiana before the battle occurred.
+Though the war had ended inconclusively and the U.S. had achieved few of war aims laid out in 1812, Jackson's victory at New Orleans led pro-war Americans to call it a "second war of independence"; the War of 1812 contributed to an emerging American identity that cemented national pride over state pride.
+The war also dispelled America's negative perception of a standing army as opposed to ill-equipped and poorly trained militias.